Welcome to the TūHOE blog

 at home in the valleys

-- The Taneatua, Waimana and Kawerau Medical Centres are open for usual business hours
+- The Taneatua, Waimana and Kawerau Medical Centres are open but have returned to phone consults with strict health measures in place

 - A Tūhoe Medical team of Councillors and GP are available on 0508 4 AROHA